hhaootian/toxicity/README.md

-# A Benchmark Study of Graph Models for Molecular Toxicity Prediction
+# A Benchmark Study of Graph Models for Molecular Acute Toxicity Prediction

 ## Getting Started